Hedrahexon/X9C103S/README.md

 ### Example Sketches

 The library comes with several example sketches to help you get started.
 You can find these in the `examples` folder.
-Here are brief descriptions and code snippets for each example:
+Here are a few examples with brief descriptions and code snippets.:

 #### 1. getResistance.ino